Initialize the new PartCAD package in the current folder pc init

 Browse the imported packages in the Explorer view.
 Click on the parts and

-assemblies to see them in the OCP CAD Viewer
+assemblies to see them in the OCP CAD Viewer view that will appear on the

 right.

-and click on some part
+For example, navigate to //pub/std/metric/cqwarehouse and click on some part

-(e.g. fastener/hexhead-din931
+(e.g. fastener/hexhead-din931).

 The PartCAD Inspector view displays the part parameters.

-The parameter values can be changed and the part gets redrawn on Update
+The parameter values can be changed and the part gets redrawn on Update.

 Create a part

-Click Add a CAD script
+Click Add a CAD script in the Explorer view toolbar.

-from the dropdown list.
+Select build123d from the dropdown list.

-Then select Example 3: Bead
+Then select Example 3: Bead as the template to use.

 An editor view with the newly created script will be shown.